Combine things in new ways

 I creatively combined these tasks resulting in a superior outcome.

-Instead of using Dropbox to keep my files, manage all the copy, everything is now written, edited and communicated through this website.
+Instead of using Dropbox to keep my files, manage all the copy, everything is now written, edited and communicated through this website (on hidden pages).

 How I achieved this was I built web pages to load the manuscript onto.
 All additional writing, editing and sample reading is only done by opening web pages.
 Google will see a lot of visitor activity which is good for optimization.
 The various copy I’ve uploaded added nearly 150,000 words of excellent copy laced with keywords ideal for my optimization.